wexwexexort/Vectorizer/README.md

 makeVector(url, obj.SVGToContainer);

 ```
 Appends the vectorized image to the root container (you can specify container to append to).

-The image URL **must** be in the same domain as the script.
-This is an SVG requirement in order to not to taint the canvas with foreign data
+**Note:** The image URL **must** be in the same domain as the script.
+This is an SVG requirement in order to not to taint the canvas with foreign data.

+## For those who want to mess with the source (and hopefully know what they're doing):

+Set **colorquantcycles = 1** for deterministic output.
+Any value > 1 produces non-deterministic output.
+Default used is 3

+** numberofcolors ** specifies palette color count.
+Cubic numbers ( 2^x) are suggested for deterministic palettes.
+Or, you can use a custom palette altogether

+It is highly recommend **against**  altering lower linear threshold and quadratic spline values.
+They seem to be at an empirically OK place as they are.
+Change them if you want to experiment.
+Do **not** set their value > 2; inaccuracies are observed

+**mincolorratio** is a threshold below which anomaly and outlier pixel colors are randomized to a palette color.
+For an image of size 20 x 20 , a 0.01 threshold randomizes any color whose count is less than 20 x 20 x 0.01 = 4 pixels